Things to see in Denver

 The Casa Bonita restaurant mentioned in another answer.
 This is not a place know for the authenticity or even the quality of it's Mexican cuisine.
 This place is...
 An experience, more theme park than restaurant complete with loads of kitsch and extravagance.
 The restaurant features a three story waterfall with cliff divers that dive off it.
 Roaming mariachi bands.
 Little cheesy skits that have employed the same scripts and stunts since my childhood.
 And much more.
 It was even featured on an episode of South Park.
 So, while this may be a place to check out, let me reiterate that it is not for the food.

-I hope you enjoy your visit to Denver, the weather should be awesome for you in September. almost 7 years ago
+I hope you enjoy your visit to Denver, the weather should be awesome for you in September. over 7 years ago

 Dan, what Tunnsey didn't tell you is that you get free beer if you visit Coors, in Golden...that is, if you're a drinker.